Nine Lies About Work: Lie # 5 People need feedback

 - Finally, turn to the future.
 Ask your team member “What do you already know you need to do?
 What do you already know works in this situation?”

-Nine Lies about Work author Marcus Buckingham is speaking to The Growth Faculty in a livestream interview on Tuesday August 20 at 8.30 a.m.
-AEST.
-To register to watch our interview with Marcus Buckingham, click here.
+Nine Lies About Work author Marcus Buckingham is speaking to The Growth Faculty on our On Demand book club.
+Members can watch our interview with Marcus Buckingham by logging onto On Demand.